HollyM021980/wdi_3_rails_commands_assessment/README.md

 This will create a timestamped migration file in the db/migrate folder of the current app which contains ruby code to create a table with the three columns listed above
 There is nothing in the database at this time.

+-- Expected rails g model:
+--- Creates a file app/models/bunny.rb
+--- This defines the Bunny as a ruby class AND creates a migration file in /db/migrate with the columns
+--- and datatypes expected in the generate command

 ### Question 4

 I want to create a database and make it reflect the new model I created in Question 2.
 What command(s) should I type in the terminal?

+-- 1/2 credit Missing the part to create a app/models/bunny.rb given I chose to go the path of rake g migration...

 rake db:create
 rake db:migrate